-We only rely on legitimate interests where we consider that any potential impact on you (positive and negative), how intrusive it is (from a privacy perspective) and your rights (under data protection laws) do not override our interests in us using your information in this way.
+We only rely on legitimate interests where we consider any potential impact on you (positive and negative), how intrusive it is (from a privacy perspective) and your rights (under data protection laws) do not override our interests in us using your information in this way.
 You can tell us if you wish to be contacted differently, or not at all – see section 9 in this document.

-Where you are (or were) an employee or volunteer with the Trust, our legal basis is neither that of legitimate lnterests or consent.
+Where you are (or were) an employee or volunteer with the Trust, our legal basis is neither that of legitimate interests or consent.
 Instead, as per the norm, it becomes that of entering a contract (see your employment contract for further details).

 3. What personal data could we hold about you?

 In order for us to undertake our work, we may store information about you.
-For fellowship applicants (successful and unsuccessful, including previous fellows), we hold information that you provide when you contacted us.
-We ask you for personal information so we know who you are, whether you are eligible for a fellowship and how to best to reach you.
+For Fellowship applicants (successful and unsuccessful, including previous fellows), we hold information that you provide when you contacted us.
+We ask you for personal information so that we know who you are, whether you are eligible for a fellowship and how to best to reach you.

 We also hold information about those who work closely with us on non-fellowship matters.
-For instance, if you have attended one of our events or work at a University that hosts one of our fellows and have interacted with us, we may have some of your details on file.
+For instance, if you have attended one of our events or work at a University that hosts one of our Fellows and have interacted with us, we may have some of your details on file.

 We use the personal information to administer our relationship with you, taking into account any stipulations you have made over the manner in which we do this.
 Information that you supply is treated in confidence and in accordance with the principles of the GDPR.

-- Your full name, title, gender, nationality and date of birth
+- Gender, nationality and date of birth

 - Your job title and career history